calculquebec/cq-formation-advanced-python/reference/ul-20160216/06-multiprocessing.md

     pi = sum(map(approx_pi, intervals))
 ~~~

-This will apply the approx_pi on each interval, suming the partial sums at the end.
+This will apply the approx_pi on each interval, summing the partial sums at the end.
 This kind of operation is called a reduction and is a fundamental concept in parallel computing.
 Running it again should yield the right result, in about the same run time as before:

 ~~~ {.input}
 $ python approx_pi_multiprocessing.py 100000000